 33 Watts (Wired) and 15W (Wireless) with 5W reverse wireless charging are uncommon at the price it launched, which was 399$.

 In India, the phone launched at 32,999 for the base model, which got a price bump a few months later, but recently the price was cut down to 27,499.
 It’s arguably one of the best phones that can be found at that price.

-The software was also criticised for having a limited feature set and scanty customisation with insufficient features, and their decision to launch Android 13 in 2023 became a point of criticism too.
+The software was also criticized for having a limited feature set and scanty customization with insufficient features, and their decision to launch Android 13 in 2023 became a point of criticism, too.

 The next iteration will be more appealing to the mainstream and a slightly better phone that sells more.
 This cycle will continue until they’ve made a desirable phone that sells well but one that feels like it abandoned its original fanbase.
 We hope this does not happen with Nothing, and they will find a way to satisfy both camps and strike a good balance.